We Review the Freedom5 RevShare Program

 Quick Summary of Freedom5

-Pros: At just $5, Freedom5's ad packs are fairly cheap.
+The Good: At just $5, Freedom5's ad packs are fairly cheap.
 So, if you buy an ad pack for $5, at least you'll lose only $5.

-Cons: There is no real product or service to promote except for the ad packs.
+The Bad: There is no real product or service to promote except for the ad packs.
 The company encourages you to pay in untraceable Bitcoin funds.
 A 5 level deep affiliate system strongly indicates that this is a pyramid scheme.
 An unrealistic 500% ROI is promised.

-Our Recommendation: Don't waste your time and money with this obvious pyramid scheme.
+The Bottom Line: Don't waste your time and money with this obvious pyramid scheme.

 Starting this June, there is a new income opportunity called Freedom 5.
 This program claims that it will help you earn a steady, passive income by completing just a few daily online tasks.